 Perhaps more than any other state, Texas has had more classic songs written about it.
-Even more so, a long line of Texan singer-songwriters has tapped into what it truly is to be from Texas.
-There’s a relentless spirit and soul that comes out in many timeless standards.
+Even more so, a long line of singer-songwriters filled with Texas pride has tapped into what it truly is to be from the great state of Texas.
+There's a relentless spirit and soul that comes out in many timeless standards.

 Whether it's Waylon Jennings' "Bob Wills Is Still the King," Guy Clark's "Texas Cookin'" or Robert Earl Keen's "The Road Goes On Forever," they all exemplify the good-natured spirit and moxie of Texans.
 Standards like Gene Autry's "Deep in the Heart of Texas," and Ernest Tubb's "Waltz Across Texas" are in line in very much the same way.
 They are, without doubt, the prototype for Texas' soul.
 They're well established and songs you know by heart.

 Songs about many Texans' ethics and beliefs are boundless.
 You'd be hard-pressed to listen to them all on a road trip from El Paso to Beaumont.
 Still, there's plenty that have been written in recent memory that demonstrates them just as well as the classics from Willie, Waylon, and the boys.